berfinkavsut/ros-target-frame-detection/README.md

     <img src="figures/onlinecapture_diagrams1.png" width="100%">
 </p>

-Memory usage of audio capture: 3 audio files are saved when the audio processing starts, and the 4th audio file is being saved.
-1 audio file allocates 88.1 KB space on the disc, which makes 4 x 88.1 KB = 352.4 KB.
+Memory usage of audio capture: 3 audio files are saved when the audio processing starts and the 4th audio file is saved.
+1 audio file allocates 88.1 KB of space on the disc, which makes 4 x 88.1 KB = 352.4 KB.

 Memory usage of frame capture: 3 audio files correspond to 3 seconds for image frames, and the image frames of the 4th second are being saved.
-1 image frame allocates 212 KB space in the disc, then it makes maximum 30 x 4 x 212 KB = 24.84 MB.
+1 image frame allocates 212 KB space in the disc, then it makes a maximum 30 x 4 x 212 KB = 24.84 MB.

-Note: The possible offsets of captured frames and audio files due to hardware delays are ignored, since we did not observe any severe problem during this project.
+Note: The possible offsets of captured frames and audio files due to hardware delays are ignored, since we did not observe any severe problems during this project.
 When there is any audio/frame capture offset, the start and end times of the time interval can be adjusted by this observed offset time.

 ### Online Audio Detection

-[PyAudio](https://pypi.org/project/PyAudio/) library is used for online audio processing instead of [librosa](https://librosa.org/blog/2019/07/29/stream-processing/), which was used in the previous IDP, since librosa does not support online audio processing.
+[PyAudio](https://pypi.org/project/PyAudio/) library is used for online audio processing.
 PyAudio provides Python bindings for PortAudio, which is the cross-platform, audio I/O library.
 <!-- https://people.csail.mit.edu/hubert/pyaudio/docs/#pyaudio-documentation -->

 One needs to configure the stream parameters for audio processing.